ragunathjawahar/android-saripaar/README.md

 **சரிபார்** - sari-paar (Tamil for "to check", "verify" or "validate")

-Android Saripaar is a simple, yet powerful rule-based UI form validation library for Android.
+Android Saripaar is a simple, feature-rich and powerful rule-based UI form validation library for Android.
-It is the **SIMPLEST** and **FEATURE-RICH** validation library available for Android.
+It is the **SIMPLEST** UI validation library available for Android.

-*Note: v2 is feature complete and snapshots are available, expect a release soon.*

 Why Android Saripaar?
 ---------------------